mohamed-benoughidene/Linq/Context.md

     - `.agent/debug.md` (Error Resolution)
     - `.agent/test.md` (QA & Testing)
     - `.agent/context_manager.md` (Context Updates)
+* **Theme Synchronization:** The `ThemePreset` interface in `src/lib/themes.ts` MUST act as the single source of truth for theme properties.
+If you add a control to `ThemesPanel`, you must update the interface immediately to prevent type errors.
 * **Dynamic Styling:** Components rendered in the builder canvas (`LinkBlock`) CANNOT rely solely on Tailwind classes for appearance.
 They MUST strictly subscribe to `currentTheme` and use inline styles for: `background`, `color`, `border`, `borderRadius`, and `boxShadow`.